Topics on this page:

 - Learn more about Evictions and Failure to Pay Rent

-- Maryland Courts Communication Regarding District Court Restricted Operations and Landlord/Tenant Actions During Phase II - Updated January 29, 2021.
+- Communication Regarding District Court Restricted Operations and Landlord/Tenant Actions During Return to Phase IV - Updated February 26, 2021.

 - Housing Cases and COVID-19 - Information for Landlords (Md.
 Courts Website)

 - Housing Cases and COVID-19 - Information for Tenants (Md.
 Courts Website)

 Foreclosures and Ejectments resumed on July 25, 2020, meaning these matters can be heard.
 There are certain new requirements, such as a verified Declaration of Exemption from Moratorium requirement.

 Governor Hogan's Executive Order requires certain notices to borrowers until the state of emergency is lifted.